michalmonday/xohw23-121/docs/hardware_source_code.md

-As shown in the [vivado_block_design.md](./vivado_block_design.md) document, Xilinx IP modules contitute a large part of the project.
+As shown in the [vivado_block_design.md](./vivado_block_design.md) document, Xilinx IP modules constitute a large part of the project.
 This document lists the modules written by us to facilitate the project, and the modules that were provided by Xilinx.

 ### Contents of the `vivado_files/src_verilog` directory:
 |  |  |